Titus Thorne

 By examining published research on CJC-1295, researchers may note how CJC-1295 has been dosed in past studies and trials.

-How do researchers administer CJC-1295?
+How do researchers administer CJC-1295 DAC?

-CJC-1295 peptide comes as a liquid suspension and is administered via subcutaneous injection.
+CJC-1295 DAC peptide comes as a liquid suspension and is administered via subcutaneous injection.
 Common side effects like pain and injection site reactions can be minimized by following the correct injection procedure [7].

-What dose of CJC-1295 should researchers administer?
+What dose of CJC-1295 DAC should researchers administer?

 As CJC-1295 has yet to undergo human clinical trials, there is limited published research into dosing protocol.
 The 2006 study by Teichman et al involved administering CJC-1295 DAC to test subjects in weekly or biweekly dosages of between 30 μg/kg and 60 μg/kg [2].
 For an 80 kg test subject, this would give a weekly dosage range of between 2,400-4,800 μg (2.4 – 4.8 mg).